nosilver4u/ewww-image-optimizer/README.md

 That's not a question, but since I made it up, I'll answer it.
 See these resources:
 https://developers.google.com/speed/docs/insights/OptimizeImages
 http://developer.yahoo.com/performance/rules.html#opt_images

-Pngout, TinyJPG/TinyPNG, JPEGmini, and Pngquant were recommended by EWWW IO users.
-Pngout (usually) optimizes better than Optipng, and best when they are used together.
-TinyJPG is the best lossy compression tool that I have found for JPG images.
-Pngquant is an excellent lossy optimizer for PNGs, and is one of the tools used by TinyPNG.

 ## Screenshots